Mjolner-ServiceNow/mimisbrunnr.dk/_posts/2023-03-13-identify-if-you-are-using-run-as-accounts.md

 If you have an active **Run as account**  you will want to go through your **Runbooks** to verify if they are in use anywhere.

-The CMDLET **Get-AutomationConnectio** is what we are mainly looking for.
+The CMDLET **Get-AutomationConnection** is what we are mainly looking for.
 So you should look for code similar to the below:

 ```powershell
 $connection = Get-AutomationConnection -Name $connectionAssetName